behreajj/CamZup/README.md

 Signed angles can be converted to unsigned angles with [floor modulo](https://en.wikipedia.org/wiki/Modulo_operation), `mod`.
 This should not be confused with truncation modulo, `fmod`.
 In Processing's Java mode, `%` is truncation modulo; in Python mode, `%` is floor modulo.

 Vertex winding is also affected.
-Below, a piecemeal Bezier curve is used to approximate a circle.
+Below, a piecewise Bezier curve is used to approximate a circle.
 The central contour uses the opposite (clockwise) vertex winding.

 ![Winding](data/windingDiagram.png)